 The Company maintains a defined contribution plan for its Ireland-based employees (the "Defined Contribution Plan").
-The Defined Contribution Plan provides for eligible employees to contribute up to the maximum of 40%, depending upon their age, of their total taxable earnings subject to an earnings cap of €115,000.
+The Defined Contribution Plan provides for eligible employees to contribute up to a maximum of 40%, depending upon their age, of their total taxable earnings subject to an earnings cap of €115,000.
 The Company provides a match of up to 18% of taxable earnings depending upon an individual's contribution level.
-During the years ended December 31, 2018, 2017 and 2016, the Company contributed \$4.0 million, \$3.7 million and \$3.2 million, respectively, in contributions to the Defined Contribution Plan.
+During the years ended December 31, 2019, 2018 and 2017, the Company contributed \$4.1 million, \$4.0 million and \$3.7 million, respectively, in contributions to the Defined Contribution Plan.